 - Boil celery, onion, butter and broth until celery and onion is tender.

 - Add poultry seasoning, sage, thyme, salt and pepper to eggs and beat.

 - Add eggs to bread crumb mixture and stir.

-- Pour into bread crumb mixture one ladle at a time.
+Pour into bread crumb mixture one ladle broth at a time until moist.
 Stir well.

 - Pour one cup of broth over top of dressing.

-- Bake until golden brown and firm to the touch.
+Bake at 350 degrees until golden brown and firm to the touch.